mahbhlddnhakkh/yuv-manipulations-1/README.md

 Actions: `DCT` `show`

 Parameters for `DCT`: quality for each channel.
-For example: `DCT:50,50,50`. `DCT` only works for `IYUV`.
+For example: `DCT:50,50,50`. `DCT` only works for planar storage types like `IYUV`.

-Can't dump/save for now.

 Check console output for:
 - Original RGB size
 - Original RGB size without alpha channel
-- Sizes after manipulations.
+- Sizes after manipulations in bytes
+- Compression, decompression and converting time in ms

+TODOs:
+- Bug: broken colors for q > 75 in DCT (for some reason)
+- Dump/restore YUV